altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Inspector Becker!"<br/>

-The sound of hooves and a carriage closed in.
+The sound of hooves and a carriage closed in.<br/>

-The blond youth on the military carriage was Eric.
+The blond youth on the military carriage was Eric.<br/>

 "Are you inspector Becker!?
 I have come from Sierck fort to receive you!
 I am Eric Michael de Blanchard from the Beilschmidt border regiment."<br/>

-After driving close with the carriage, he jumped off the driver's seat.
+After driving close with the carriage, he jumped off the driver's seat.<br/>

-Eric was handsome enough to turn heads on the streets.
+Eric was handsome enough to turn heads on the streets.<br/>

-Becker gritted his teeth as he continued to smile.
+Becker gritted his teeth as he continued to smile.<br/>

-He moved his hand away from his sabre.
+He moved his hand away from his sabre.<br/>

 "Ara, I am grateful...
 But this is earlier than we arranged..."<br/>

 He took out a golden watch from his pocket to check the time.
-He could have done so through the clock mounted on top of the church.
+He could have done so through the clock mounted on top of the church.<br/>

-Eric stood at attention with his feet closed and saluted by placing his right hand on his left chest.
+Eric stood at attention with his feet closed and saluted by placing his right hand on his left chest.<br/>

 "Her highness Marie Quatre had arranged for me to come earlier."<br/>

-Becker's face changed when he heard the princess' name.
+Becker's face changed when he heard the princess' name.<br/>

 "Oh...
 Her highness made an arrangement for me?"<br/>